-One of the things he talks about is variety and certainty.
-Meaning I’m okay with the unknown versus I do not like the unknown.
+One of the things Tony talks about is variety and certainty.
+In a nutshell, this means I’m okay with the unknown versus not liking the unknown.
 There comes the point here in our world where you can be a real estate investor and not an entrepreneur.

 It’s the same thing in real estate.
-For those who are looking for the variety, those who want to get out into that marketplace and discover the unknown, that’s more of an entrepreneurial trait.
-A lot of real estate investors are put into a room that’s run by entrepreneurs.
-That’s when you get, “Check out my Lambo.
-I’m on a private jet.
-Look at me I’m crushing it like Gary Vee.
-Look at this, I’m great.”
-I get it.
-That’s self-promotion.
+For those who are looking for the variety and want to get out into that marketplace and discover the unknown, that’s more of an entrepreneurial trait.
+A lot of real estate investors are put into a room run by entrepreneurs.
+These are the people flaunting their lambos, private jets, and egos like nothing else.
+They tell you they’re crushing the game like a regular Gary Vee.
+I get it; that’s self-promotion.
 That’s marketing.
 That’s conference in a marketplace.
 I get all of it.
 I don’t necessarily like it, but I get it.

 Significance Versus Love And Connection

-There are other ones that are significance versus love and connection.
-That’s a big one.
-I read that everywhere.
-That is Facebook.
-There are two types of people on Facebook, people that are promoting themselves and the people that are looking for connections.
+Significance versus love and connection.
+That’s another big one, and I read it everywhere.
+That is the heart of Facebook.
+There are two types of people on Facebook: people who are promoting themselves and the people who are looking for connections.
 I usually block most of the self-promoters.

-You can see the people that are looking for the connections, “Look at my child.”
-They’re not promoting themselves or “This is cool.
+You can see the people who are looking for the connections.
+It’s the, “Look at my child.
+Look at my dog.
+Look at this trip I’m on.”
+They’re not promoting themselves.
+It’s more of, “This is cool.
 We like this.
 We did this.”
 Isn’t that funny?
-That’s looking for connections versus “Everybody, look at me.”
+That’s looking for connections versus, “Hey everybody, look at me.”

 Growth Versus Contribution